Why Think & Drink?

 At Oregon Humanities, we believe in the power of people in rooms listening, learning and struggling together.
 Think & Drink is one of the ways we make that happen.

 Think & Drink events bring people together to engage with ideas outside of the formal settings of lecture halls and meeting chambers.
-The events in our Portland series take the form of onstage conversations, but a Think & Drink could also be an interview, a panel discussion, or a lecture.
-The main point is to explore diverse perspectives and challenging questions with people in a comfortable, inviting setting.
+The events we present generally take the form of onstage conversations, but a Think & Drink could also be an interview, a panel discussion, or a lecture.
+The main point is to explore diverse perspectives and challenging questions with people in an informal, relaxed setting.

 How to Hold a Think & Drink Event